There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Then, right-click on This PC and select Properties:

-Moreover, you can also use control panel to open system properties.
-To do this, open control panel > System and Security > System.
+Moreover, you can also use the Control Panel to open system properties.
+To do this, open the Control Panel > System and Security > System.

 Step 2: Open Advanced System Setting